The Visual Arts Working Group meets three times a year in Adelaide.

-Textile artist experienced in the design and construction of stoles, liturgical paraments and banners.
-Commissioned works include paraments for St John’s Lutheran Church Dernancourt SA, Mawson Lakes Community Church SA and St Paul Lutheran Church Blair Athol SA, as well as many sets of stoles.
+Faye Lienert is a textile artist experienced in the design and construction of stoles, liturgical paraments and banners.
+Her commissioned works include paraments for St John’s Lutheran Church Dernancourt SA, Mawson Lakes Community Church SA and St Paul Lutheran Church Blair Athol SA, as well as many sets of stoles.

-Practising visual artist and visual arts educator.
-Experienced in the design and construction of seasonal paraments and special art projects at St Stephen’s Lutheran Church Adelaide SA, including leadlight windows for Mudbrick Church, Sunbury, Victoria.
+Rae Kempe is a practising visual artist and visual arts educator.
+She is experienced in the design and construction of seasonal paraments and special art projects at St Stephen’s Lutheran Church Adelaide SA, including leadlight windows for Mudbrick Church, Sunbury, Victoria.

-Practising visual artist; currently part of a sub-committee producing a series of short clips to inspire and assist congregations in the creation of artworks for worship
+Chris Thiel is a practising visual artist who is currently part of a sub-committee producing a series of short clips to inspire and assist congregations in the creation of artworks for worship.

 Helen Sherriff is a practising visual artist with experience in many different media and a keen interest in promoting visuals and art work as integral elements in worship.